Olksdrd/mle-epam/README.md

 ### Project Info

-Personal repository for EPAM Data Science Lab, ML Engineering track.
+Personal repository for EPAM Data Science Lab 23-24, ML Engineering track.

 ### Repo Structure

-Each module has its own folder with all the code and a separate readme file.
+Each module has its own folder with all the code and a separate README file.

+#### Table of Content

 1. Core ideas & Preparation for the course
 2. Containerization